edilbertoamorim/ICARE_sourcelocalization/README.md

 ### Step 0.1: Setup
 1. Install MATLAB (R2021b or later recommended).
-2. Add toolboxes to your working folder and MATLAB path (in code):
+2. Add toolboxes (renamed accordingly) to your working folder and MATLAB path (in code):

-   addpath('eeglab2025.0.0')
-   addpath('fieldtrip-20250106')
+   addpath('eeglab')
+   addpath('fieldtrip')
    addpath('wfdb-app-toolbox')

 3. Make sure the following folders are also added to your MATLAB path:
    - Source_localization_files

 ### Step 0.2: Files Preparation
-- A standard Lead-field matrix is provided
+- In case needed a standard Lead-Field model is provided in Standard_DK_MNI_atlas.mat
 - The file scripts/LFM_generation.m allows personalised generation of forward models starting from individual MRI data in Fieldtrip format.
 An atlas is also needed (sample DK Atlas provided)
-- Run scripts/Get_patients_ID.m to generate the list of patients to process (this list can be filtered if needed)
+- Run scripts/Get_patients_ID.m to generate the list of patients to process (this list can be filtered in the script if needed)

 ### Step 1: Process Patients
-- Run A1_Source_localization.m to extract precise start and end times of detected bursts.
+- Run A1_Source_localization.m to download signals and reconstruct source activity.
-- **Input:** Source_localization_files/ICARE_patient_metadata.xlsx
+- **Input:**
+    Source_localization_files/ICARE_patient_metadata.xlsx (generated)
+    Source_localization_files/leadfield_output (generated)
 - **Output:** Features and PSDs saved in Data/OUTPUT/Source_Reconstruction/<PATIENT_ID>

 > **Note:** If lead fields are not already generated, run LFM_generation.m using mri data and adapting the electrodes to the headmodel (manually) before Step 1.

 ### Step 2: Visualize Features
-- Run A2_Plot_Features.m to generate the features maps.
+- Run A2_Plot_X_Features.m to generate the features maps.
-- Uses FieldTrip functions and standard pre-computed lead fields.
+- Uses EEGlab/FieldTrip functions and standard pre-computed lead fields.
-- **Input:** Features Table + MNI lead fields
+- **Input:** Features Tables and/or MNI lead fields
 - **Output:** Figures in Data/OUTPUT/Source_Reconstruction/<PATIENT_ID>/04_figures
 - WARNING : Development...

 ### Dependencies
 - MATLAB (R2021b or newer)
-- EEGLAB (included in eeglab2025.0.0 - download: https://sccn.ucsd.edu/eeglab/download.php)
+- EEGLAB (included in eeglab2025 - download: https://sccn.ucsd.edu/eeglab/download.php)
-- FieldTrip (included in fieldtrip-20250106 - download: https://www.fieldtriptoolbox.org/download/)
+- FieldTrip (included in fieldtrip - download: https://www.fieldtriptoolbox.org/download/)
 - WFDB toolbox for Matlab (version 0.10 or above - https://github.com/ikarosilva/wfdb-app-toolbox?tab=readme-ov-file)

 ### Notes